MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h2> <a name="What does a virtual environment look like?"> What does a virtual environment look like? </a> </h2>

 Creating a virtual environment generates a (relatively) small directory structure.
 Depending on the tool (and depending on the parameters you apply when creating the environment) there are some variations within this structure.
-For instance, this is the folder structure for one of my virtual environments, created with virtualenv:
+For instance, this is the folder structure for one of my virtual environments, created with the Python module <code class="folder">virtualenv</code>:

 <a href="/assets/images/folder_structure.jpg"><img class="postimage" src="/assets/images/folder_structure.jpg" alt="High-level folder structure created by virtualenv." style="border:2px solid black"></a>